nlesc-recruit/cudawrappers/README.dev.md

 Remember to update your environment either by logging out and in again, or running `source $HOME/.bashrc`.

-### CUDA and NVidia
+### Hardware requirements

-You need a GPU with a [Nvidia Pascal](https://www.nvidia.com/en-in/geforce/products/10series/architecture/) architecture or newer to properly test this library.
+You need a GPU with a [NVIDIA Pascal](https://www.nvidia.com/en-in/geforce/products/10series/architecture/) architecture or newer to properly use this library.

+### CUDA Toolkit and NVIDIA drivers

-Additionally, you need to install current Nvidia drivers.
+You need to install current NVIDIA drivers.
 Ideally the latest drivers.
-The earliest driver version we tested was 455.32.
+The earliest driver version we tested was `455.32`.
+Runnning `nvidia-smi` command will provide information about the installed driver and CUDA version.
+You can also see the details of the GPU device.

-You also need CUDA 10 or newer, which can be installed in a Debian-like system with the following command:
+You also need `CUDA 10` or newer, which can be installed in a Debian-like system with the following command:

 ```shell
 sudo apt install nvidia-cuda-toolkit